TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

 - `rf_model.rds` &#8594; Contains the Random Forest model.
 On more information on how to use it visit https://github.com/nsgLUMS/predict_DigitalLiteracy/blob/main/DL_model.rmd
 - `dlappDB` &#8594; The database connected to SQlite script `script.sql` stores the responses.

-To create a SQlite DB (assuming you have already installed it) and make it read from a sql script, run the following command on the terminal
+To create a SQlite DB (assuming it has been installed) and make it read from a sql script, run the following command on the terminal
 ```
 # Create DB
 sqlite3 dlappDB.db